 See Appendix 1 for a list of individual talkgroups/channels.
-(Note: Zone numbering may differ slightly with inclusion of digital ("P25") zones mirroring the analog zones)

 Communications on most talkgroups on the OKWIN system are in the public realm and may be monitored by anyone with the appropriate radio scanner or by a number of readily available computer or telephone applications.

 Some City of Moore public safety radios have talkgroups that employ encryption; these may be utilized for communication of sensitive medical or personal information, and/or information sensitive to tactical operations.
 Personnel must maintain awareness of the sensitivity of the content of their radio communications in terms of public monitoring and choose their talkgroup accordingly.